Srabo93/DevCamper_API_NODEJS/README.md

 # DevCamper_API_NODE_JS

-This is my very first NodeJS project, building an API.
-Target of this Project was to collect as much knowledge as possible for my own future projects.
+This is my very first (course related) NodeJS project, building a Bootcamp API that offers routes to run a Website resolving around offering Bootcamps.
+Goal of this Project was to collect as much knowledge as possible for my own future projects.

 ## Technology